saipragathi0912/Pragathi-Brain-Clone/content/Brownian Motion.md

 ### Mathematical Explanation

 Brownian Motion comes under a class of Stochastic Processes.
-You can find all about it here [[Stochastic Process]]
+You can find all about it here [[Stochastic Process]].
+More about it's properties and definition will be updated soon.
+Stay tuned.